 5. Once the procedure concludes, balenaEtcher will be thoroughly installed on your Chromebook.
 Look for the application in the Chromebook Launcher to find it.

 That’s about it for installing balenaEtcher on Chrome OS!
 By now, you should hopefully have the app sitting on your Chromebook.
-It’s now time to click on it and give the software a spin to see how it operates on this sleek operating system.
+It’s time to click on it and give the software a spin to see how it operates on this sleek system.

 Creating a bootable USB drive using Etcher

-Etcher comprises an exceptional user interface that makes everything easy to flash ISO images on your Chromebook.
+Etcher comprises an exceptional user interface that makes it easy to flash ISO images on your Chromebook.
 It launches quickly on Chrome OS and lets users get to the task in question in a no-frills manner.
 The first step would be to collect a proper ISO or an IMG format file that you want to flash on a USB drive or an SD card.
 It’s worth noting that you can also create a Raspberry Pi Desktop USB installer on your Chromebook with the help of Etcher.